 The breasts aren’t just in the center of your chest.
-They actually start right below the collarbone, go through the underarm and across the middle of the rib cage (source).
+They start right below the collarbone, go through the underarm and across the middle of the rib cage (source).
 They are primarily composed of fatty tissue.

 Within the breast are areas called lobes.
 These are each composed of a collection of lobules, which are the milk-producing glands.
 Milk is carried from the lobules to the nipples through ducts.

 The darker area around the nipple is called the areola.
-On the areola you may have noticed bumps.
+On the areola, you may have noticed bumps.
 These are called Montgomery’s tubercles — they secrete oil to help lubricate the nipple during pregnancy and breastfeeding (source).

 You can expect your breasts to change in a number of ways during pregnancy, including:

 Many women blame nursing for breasts that are not as full, firm, and perky as they once were.
-However, that myth has been scientifically debunked and the true long-term breast changes are due to pregnancy itself (source).
+However, that myth has been scientifically debunked, and the true long-term breast changes are due to pregnancy itself (source).
 This is due to the changes in size and the stretching of the skin and ligaments.

 Aside from appearing bigger, there are more specific changes you may notice in your breasts throughout pregnancy.
 You may notice the veins that run along the sides of your breasts are more prominent or appear darker.
 This is due to increased blood flow to your breasts.

 Some women develop stretch marks along the sides of their breasts.
-These usually occur later in your pregnancy, but can occur any time.
+These usually occur later in your pregnancy, but can occur at any time.